BorisVassilev1/JAVA/LWJGL 3/RayTracing/README.md

 ## TODO:
 * Think if utils.Loader is needed.
 * Instanced rendering might be needed some day.
 A Scene object may be a solution here.
 * Fix rendering.
 Normals are needed.
 Indexed system for normals, vertex color, UVs.
-Adequate implementation of materials.
+Adequate implementation of materials. - working on it
 * Object3d contains only position and mesh.
 Something like GameObject is needed, with Transformation, Material, etc separated.
-* Light and shadows. smooth shading
+* Light and shadows. smooth shading - working on it
-* Implement mesh shaders.
-Maybe Geometry shaders
+* Geometry shaders - they should just work.
-* Make more examples while doing al of this!
+* Make more examples while doing all of this!
 * **RENAME THE STORMING PROJECT TO SOMETHING MORE FITTING TO IT'S CURRENT PURPOSE AS A LIBRARY**

 For the far far future: